When to take a second look

 However, while you’re doing this shopping, remember there are ways that you might be able to get a great deal with absolutely zero hassle.
 If you already have other services with a bank, the packages they offer for chequing might work out beautifully in your favour.

 Here’s an example.
 If you signed up for a Scotiabank Ultimate Package, you might be able to pay a cool $0 if you keep a certain amount in savings with them, and the package boosts the rate you get on those savings, too.
+And for a limited time, earn up to 1.80% on your MomentumPLUS Savings Account.

 Plus, a personal fave perk: They waive the annual fee on a Scotiabank credit card if you have one, up to a certain dollar amount, every year.